How to choose a dehumidifier for the kitchen – including sizings, cost and style

 Small and compact, the Pro Breeze 1500ml Mini Dehumidifier is perfect for those with a smaller kitchen and limited counter space.
 In our opinion, it’s the best dehumidifier under £100 thanks to its low price and equally low running costs.
 You’ll just need to keep an eye on the water tank, as it is fairly small.

-If you’re looking for a dehumidifier with powerful extraction, the Pro Breeze 12L Low Energy Dehumidifier has got you covered.
-Featuring an extraction rate of 12L per day, it’s perfect for those who use their kitchen on a very regular basis.
-It’s not too large, though, which means that you should still find a space for it in your kitchen.
+If you're after a more affordable compressor model, the ElectriQ 12L Dehumidifier has got you covered.
+Featuring an extraction rate of 12L per day and a built-in carbon filter for smells, it's perfect for those who use their kitchen on a very regular basis.
+It's not too large, though, which means that you should still find a space for it in your kitchen.

 Lauren Bradbury is a freelance writer and major homes enthusiast.
 She graduated with a Bachelor’s degree in English and Creative Writing from the University of Chichester in 2016, before dipping her toe into the world of content writing.
 After years of agency work, writing everything from real-life stories to holiday round-ups, she decided to take the plunge and become a full-time freelancer in the online magazine world.
 Since then, she has become a regular contributor for Real Homes and Ideal Home, and become even more obsessed with everything interior and garden related.
 As a result, she’s in the process of transforming her old Victorian terraced house into an eclectic and modern home that hits visitors with personality as soon as they walk through the door.